ScorpioBroker/ScorpioBroker/docs/en/source/opcua-IoTIntegration.rst

 	curl <scorpio-brokerIP>:9090/actuator/health

-check if the IoT Agent broker is running
+check if the IoT Agent is running

 .. code-block:: console